ktoso/rx-wiki/Filtering-Observables.md

 There are also versions of `takeLast( )` that emit the items that were emitted by the source Observable during a specified window of time before the Observable completed, or that emit a maximum of _n_ items from such a window.

+#### scheduler

+The `takeLast( )` variants that use a time window by default operate on the `computation` scheduler, and have variants that allow you to specify a scheduler by passing in a parameter.
+The variant that takes only a count of items does not operate by default on any particular scheduler.

 #### see also:
 * javadoc: <a href="http://reactivex.io/RxJava/javadoc/rx/Observable.html#takeLast(int)">`takeLast(count)`</a>
 * javadoc: <a href="http://reactivex.io/RxJava/javadoc/rx/Observable.html#takeLast(int, long, java.util.concurrent.TimeUnit)">`takeLast(count, time, unit)`</a> and <a href="http://reactivex.io/RxJava/javadoc/rx/Observable.html#takeLast(int, long, java.util.concurrent.TimeUnit, rx.Scheduler)">`takeLast(count, time, unit, scheduler)`</a>